 There are several programs that are designed for students who are transferring to UCF.
 If you are an incoming student, you can apply for the Summer Research Academy, T-L.E.A.R.N., or TRIP.

-Once you are on campus, you can explore additional programs such as RAMP-T, McNair Scholars, or the Honors in the Major program.
+Once you are on campus, you can explore additional programs such as RAMP-T, McNair Scholars, or the Honors Undergraduate Thesis program.
 Learn more about ways to get started, such as Peer Mentoring and workshops, here.

 Transfer-student Research and Integration Program (TRIP)

 TRIP is a 2-year scholarship program sponsored by the National Science Foundation for transfer students majoring in Biology, Biotechnology, and Biomedical Science.
 TRIP scholars will engage in faculty supervised research and professional development activities.
 For more information and to apply visit the TRIP website.